kerstin-w/Travel-Africa/README.md

 - For Headings, "Waiting for the Sunrise" font was selected, which has a handwritten and adventurous feel and complements the theme of travel and exploration.

 **Body:**
-- “Roboto”, is a clean and modern font which is easy to read, making it a good choice for body text and enhancing readability for the readers.
+- “Roboto”, is a clean and modern font that is easy to read, making it a good choice for body text and enhancing readability for the readers.

 ### <a name="images">Images</a>

 [*Sourced via Pexels.*](https://www.pexels.com/)

 Images are an important aspect of the Travel Blog, as they help to enhance the users's experience and provide a visual representation of the destinations and experiences being discussed.
 They make the content more engaging and visually appealing.
-All images I used as blog creater, where compressed them with [TinyPNG](https://tinypng.com/).
-The downside is, that I cannot control the size of pictures uploaded by the user and its effect on the loading time.
+All images I used as blog creater, were compressed with [TinyPNG](https://tinypng.com/).
+The downside is, that I cannot control the size of pictures uploaded by the user and their effect on the loading time.

-* The home page includes a carousel in the Hero banner, which shows three images of Africa to draw the user's immediate attention to Africa.
+* The home page includes a carousel in the Hero banner, that shows three images of Africa to draw the user's immediate attention to Africa.

 * Users can upload a picture of the destination in their blog post, which will be featured on the blog post page, as well as on the post list page.